pulp-platform/culsans/tests/unit/README.rst

   - try to aquire lock by swapping in 1 using ``AMO_SWAP``.

+    - if the lock succeeded (result == 0):

+      - wait some time

-    - if the lock succeeded (result == 0), wait some time, then unlock the lock by writing 0.
+      - unlock the lock by writing 0.

+      - exit loop.

-    - if the lock failed (result == 1), then go back to reading the lock.
+    - if the lock failed (result == 1):

+      - go back to reading the lock.

 During the test, the :code:`std_cache_scoreboard.check_amo_lock()` task is active, which flags an error if any of the following occurs: